makebuild-code/sky-ttlr/README.md

 # Sky TTLR — Custom Code

-Sky is rebuilding its TTL (Teach The Learner) product in Webflow.
+Sky is rebuilding its TTL (Time To Learn) product in Webflow.
 Webflow's own Designer can't express the interactive, stateful pieces the rebuild needs — paging through episodes without a full page load, a drag-and-drop quiz, per-member progress that survives across sessions — so those pieces are written as vanilla JS/CSS and dropped into Webflow's Custom Code embeds.
 This repo is where that custom code lives and is documented.
 Prepared by MakeBuild.

 Each file is self-contained and documented inline (top comment block) with exactly what it targets, what it needs from Designer, and what it doesn't solve yet.
 This README explains what the project does as a whole; check the file itself for full implementation detail before wiring anything up.